hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 **Welcome.**  In the following, I discuss encounters with fluid mechanics, as it appears in textbooks intended for major subjects in the core undergraduate and graduate physics curriculum.
+This page is a work in progress; I appreciate your patience.

 &emsp; -- Christopher Tong, Ph.D. (physics).